-Module 6 - Unloading Station
+Module 7 - Unloading Station

-In some applications, longer cooling sections are required.
+In some applications, longer heating and/or cooling sections are required.
 Additional controlled atmosphere cooling modules, a water cooling system, or a forced air cooling module after the exit baffle may be added.

 Another application may call for a longer heating section with an additional 4-Zone heating chamber module.